 - If the area has been under water for more than 24 hours, wear a surgical mask to avoid inhaling mold spores, or avoid the area until the professionals arrive.

 Keep in mind that the floor will be slippery and objects may have shifted during the flooding.
-Slip and fall accidents are one of the most common causes of injury in water damage cleanup projects.
+Slip and fall accidents are one of the most common causes of injury in water damage cleanup and restoration projects.

 Remove Standing Water

 If it is safe for you to do so, use a wet-dry vacuum to remove standing water, or use towels to soak up smaller pools of water on furniture, counters, and other surfaces.
-If the area is flooded with more than a foot or two of water, wait for a professional water damage remediation team to arrive.
+If the area is flooded with more than a foot or two of water, wait for a professional water damage cleanup and restoration team to arrive.
 Removing large amounts of water too quickly will damage the building’s foundation.

 Move Furniture, Rugs, and Smaller Items